konradhalas/residuum/README.md

 ## Software

-Residuum program is written in C++.
-I used *PlatformIO* environment to manage build process, requirements and tests. *PlatformIO* toolset provides many useful features like CI integration and Atom editor plugin.
+Residuum program is written in *C++*.
+I used [PlatformIO](http://platformio.org/) environment to manage build process, requirements and tests. *PlatformIO* toolset provides many useful features like CI integration and *Atom* editor plugin.
 It really helps me a lot to find myself in a little bit old-school C++ world.

 Main following algorithm is based on *PID controller*, more precisely it uses only two members - P and D. I think that in this case short code example will be